MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Debuggers.md

 - `Remove-PSBreakpoint`: Deletes breakpoints from the current session.
 - `Get-PSCallStack`: Displays the current call stack.

-## Starting and Stopping the Debugger
+## Starting and stopping the debugger

-To start the debugger, set one or more breakpoints.
-Then, run the script, command, or function that you want to debug.
+To start the debugger, set one or more breakpoints then run the script, command, or function that you want to debug.

 When you reach a breakpoint, execution stops, and control is turned over to the debugger.

-To stop the debugger, run the script, command, or function until it is complete.
+To stop the debugger, run the script, command, or function until it's complete.
 Or, type `stop` or `t`.

-### Debugger Commands
+## Debugger commands

 When you use the debugger in the PowerShell console, use the following commands to control the execution.
 In Windows PowerShell ISE, use commands on the Debug menu.

+> [!NOTE]
-Note: For information about how to use the debugger in other host applications, see the host application documentation.
+> For information about how to use the debugger in other host applications, see
+> the host application documentation.

 - `s`, `StepInto`: Executes the next statement and then stops.